-If you decide to move a parent or other relative in with you, you won't be alone: One out of every four caregivers lives with the elderly or disabled relative he or she cares for.
+If you decide to move an elderly parent or other aging relative in with you, you won't be alone: One out of every four caregivers lives with the elderly or disabled loved one he or she cares for.
 This arrangement can have many positives.
 If your parent or other loved one is still relatively healthy, he may be able to babysit or otherwise help around the house, contribute financially, and get to know your children in a way that would never be possible with only occasional visits.

 Take the time to consider the following 10 questions when deciding whether to have someone live with you.

 1. What kind of care will the person need?

 What is the person's physical and mental condition and what chronic illness does he or she have?
 These are the first questions you need to answer.